Table of Contents

-Social media accounts will be pulled in automatically using a person's email address.
-If they use Facebook or Twitter to login to your website, the account will be added to their profile and visible here.
+Social media accounts will be pulled in automatically if they use Facebook or Twitter to login to your website.
 You can also add known social media accounts in this section of a person's profile.

 The Notifications section only appears within profiles of control panel users.
 When you follow Joseph, you begin to receive notification emails when he donates, volunteers, or RSVPs for an event.
 You can also be notified when a note is posted to his profile.
 Control panel users can customize which actions trigger notifications.

 If a person forgets the password they created to login to your nation, we recommend having them click the Forget your password? link on your public website.
 The system will send them a reset email and they will have full control over their new password.